-Life insurance plays a vital role in sustaining the legacies created by today’s affluent families.
-Whether the goal is to ensure that future generations will be secure or to provide for a charity that is near-and-dear to the family, the process of obtaining this insurance can be complicated, full of traps, and daunting, to say the least.
+Life insurance and other tax-advantaged vehicles play vital roles in sustaining the legacies created by today’s affluent families.
+Whether the goal is to ensure that future generations will be secure or to provide for a charity that is near-and-dear to the family, the process of designing and implementing a plan can be complicated, full of traps, and daunting, to say the least.

 BEJS can recommend practical solutions that will provide clarity and certainty into the estate planning process.
-Through our relationship with M Financial, we are able to efficiently and effectively negotiate with the industry’s top carriers to secure coverage at very high levels for our affluent client families.
 These solutions often involve reducing taxes, providing liquidity, and ensuring the proper timing and the amount of distributions to chosen beneficiaries.

 An affluent matriarch of a successful family wanted to protect the value of the family business enterprise she and her husband had built.